gbv/jskos-php/CONTRIBUTING.md

     $ composer install

+You may need to enable PHP extension curl:

+    $ sudo apt-get install php5-curl

 For optional generation of code documentation and releases and you further need [doxygen](http://doxygen.org/).
 Please install as usual to your operating system, for instance on Ubuntu: